ZilantRobotics/cyphal_communicator/README.md

 It covers a minimal set of sensors required for such applications as Ardupilot/PX4 Cyphal HITL simulation.
 This communicator can be used for other purposes as well.

+For a quadrotor application we should have:
+- actuators (ESC),
+- gnss,
+- barometer,
+- magnetometer,
+- imu.

+For a VTOL application we should additionally have:
+- differential pressure sensor or airspeed,

+It would be nice to also have:
+- rangefinder,
+- BMS,
+- ESC feedback.

 ## Content
   - [1.
 Conversions](#1-conversions)
   - [2.
 Preparation](#2-preparation)